openjs-foundation/cross-project-council/proposals/stage-2/CPC_CHARTER/CPC-CHARTER.md

-The CPC will elect from amongst voting CPC members a CPC Chairperson to work on building an agenda for CPC meetings and a CPC Director to represent the CPC to the Board for a term of one year according to the _$FOUNDATION_ Foundation’s By-laws.
+The CPC will elect from amongst voting CPC members a CPC Chairperson to work on building an agenda for CPC meetings and a CPC Director to represent the CPC to the Board for a term of one year according to the OpenJS Foundation’s By-laws.
 The Chair and Director may be (but are not required to be) the same person.
 The CPC shall hold annual elections to select a CPC Chairperson and Director; there are no limits on the number of terms a